Lortseam/completeconfig/README.md

 # CompleteConfig
-CompleteConfig is a flexible, all-in-one configuration API for [Fabric](https://fabricmc.net/) mods.
+CompleteConfig is a flexible, all-in-one configuration library for [Fabric](https://fabricmc.net/) mods.
 It takes care of creating and observing config entries, displaying them as GUI, and saving and loading the config.

 ## Goals
 The main goal of this library is to provide a comprehensive configuration system solution.
 This means:
+* Easy integration into existing code
 * Great flexibility in API usage
 * Full framework, no other libraries are required
-* Easy integration into existing code
+* Works in both client and server environment

 ## Setup
 [![](https://jitpack.io/v/com.gitlab.Lortseam/completeconfig.svg)](https://jitpack.io/#com.gitlab.Lortseam/completeconfig)